 - 15 to 20 small ramp bulbs* (trim any small roots and the green floppy leaves and reserve the greens for sautéed ramps)

-- 1. Combine the vinegar, water, sugar, salt, and pepper in a deep pot and bring to a boil.
-Fill a bowl with ice cubes and just enough water to allow the ice to float.
+- In a deep pot, combine the vinegar, water, sugar, salt, and pepper and bring to a boil.
+Fill a bowl with ice cubes and add just enough water so the ice floats.

-- 2. When the liquid is boiling, plunge the ramps into it and make sure they’re fully submerged.
-Cook for 15 to 30 seconds, depending on how skinny your ramps are, and then grab tongs or a small strainer and gently remove them from the pickling liquid and transfer them to the ice water until completely cool.
+- When the liquid is boiling, plunge the ramps into it and make sure they’re fully submerged.
+Cook for 15 to 30 seconds, depending on how skinny or fat your ramps are, and then grab tongs or a small strainer and gently remove them from the pickling liquid and dump them into the ice water until completely cool.
 Remove the pickling liquid from the heat and let it cool completely.

-- 4. Arrange the ramps in a 1-quart jar and pour the room-temperature pickling liquid in over the ramps.
+- Arrange the ramps in a 1-quart jar and pour the room-temperature pickling liquid in over the ramps.
 The ramps need to be completely submerged.
-Store in the refrigerator and eat at your leisure—they are ready to nibble within hours although they keep for at least 6 months.
+Store in the refrigerator and eat at your leisure.
+They're ready to nibble within hours although they keep for months in the fridge.
 The longer the ramps remain in the pickling liquid, the more pronounced the pickle tang.